 10 Sep 4 Tips To Ensure Your Website Design & SEO Is Done Right

 There is an inherent connection between website design and organic search performance.
-We should take into account that web design significantly affects the ability of website to be rank-friendly in terms of keywords.
+We should take into account that web design significantly affects the ability of the website to be rank-friendly in terms of keywords.
 Companies with separate departments for marketing and design are having a hard time achieving this.
 Also, if you include marketing only after the project is done, your website rank may be slightly lower.
-You should always keep SEO in mind at the very beginning of an each project and before launching the website.
+You should always keep SEO in mind at the very beginning of each project and before launching the website.

 Our digital agency has a special way of doing things.
-We work with various clients from various branches on designing and developing sites with the best integrated SEO practices.
-We have marketing specialists who are involved in projects from the very beginning, working along with designers to develop a search friendly website.
+We work with various clients from various branches on designing and developing sites with the best-integrated SEO practices.
+We have marketing specialists who are involved in projects from the very beginning, working along with designers to develop a search-friendly website.
 This practice has proven as a very effective approach to developing an SEO friendly website.

 Here are 4 ways to bring together web design and SEO practice

 2 – Design for content discoverability

 3 – Plan for high-quality content